Virginia’s Tangier Island is a waterman’s island. You visit to see a way of life unique to the Chesapeake Bay.

 The library is a shed–like building near the museum and loans not only books, but also about five kayaks so visitors can travel the island’s water trails.
 The museum has a map of several water trails.

-It’s rural cooking in a homey setting.
-Lorraines features fish platters, soft shelled crabs, crab cakes and cream of crab soup.
+Lorraine’s specializes in fish platters, soft shelled crabs, crab cakes and cream of crab soup.

 Fisherman’s Corner across the small street is known for crab cakes, flounder, stuffed shrimp, soft shelled crab tidbits and crab bisque.